JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 ## Obtaining the Compiler

 Kotlin/Native is available for macOS, Linux, and Windows.
-While cross-platform compilation is possible (i.e. using one platform to compile for another), in this first tutorial we will only compile for the operating system we're running on.
+While cross-platform compilation is possible (i.e., using one platform to compile for another), in this first tutorial we are only compiling for the operating system we're running on.

 The best way to use the Kotlin/Native compiler is with a build system.
-It helps by downloading and caching the Kotlin/Native compiler binaries and libraries with transitive dependencies, and it runs the compiler and tests.
+It helps by downloading and caching the Kotlin/Native compiler binaries and libraries with transitive dependencies, and running the compiler and tests.
 The compilation results are cached too.
 A build system can also be used by an IDE to understand the project layout.